Ashu-766/Data-Analytics--Customer-Segmentation/README.md

   </table>

 - <b>Cars owned by States</b><br>
-  - New South Wales has the largest number of people who donot own a car.
+  - New South Wales has the highest number of people who do not own a car.
-  - In Victoria the proportion is quite even.
+  - In Victoria, the proportions are fairly even.
-  - In Queensland the number of people owning a car is greater than who donot have a car.
+  - In Queensland, the number of people owning a car exceeds those who do not.
   <img src="data%20visualization/Car%20Owners%20by%20State.PNG" height="400" align="middle">

 ### 3. RFM Analysis and Customer Segmentation
-In this stage of analysis the customer segmentation was done by developing an RFM Model.
-The RFM (Recency, Frequency, Monetary) analysis is a behavior-based approach grouping customers into segments.
-It groups the customers on the basis of their previous purchase transactions.
+In this stage, customer segmentation was performed using an RFM Model.
+RFM (Recency, Frequency, Monetary) analysis groups customers based on their previous purchase transactions.

 In this analysis the customer segment was divided into 11 groups.
 The groups being :
 - Platinum Customers